Elizabeth Taylor: 1961–1967: Cleopatra and other collaborations with Richard Burton

 Their next project, Who's Afraid of Virginia Woolf?
 (1966), an adaptation of a play of the same name by Edward Albee, featured the most critically acclaimed performance of Taylor's career.
 She and Burton starred as Martha and George, a middle-aged couple going through a marital crisis.
-In order to convincingly play 50-year-old Martha, Taylor gained weight, wore a wig, and used make-up to make herself look older and tired – in stark contrast to her public image as a glamorous film star.
-At Taylor's suggestion, theater director Mike Nichols was hired to direct the project, despite his lack of experience with film.
+In order to convincingly play 50-year-old Martha, Taylor gained weight, wore a wig, and used makeup to make herself look older and tired – in stark contrast to her public image as a glamorous film star.
+At Taylor's suggestion, theatre director Mike Nichols was hired to direct the project, despite his lack of experience with film.
 The production differed from anything she had done previously, as Nichols wanted to thoroughly rehearse the play before beginning filming.
 Woolf was considered ground-breaking for its adult themes and uncensored language, and opened to "glorious" reviews.
 Variety wrote that Taylor's "characterization is at once sensual, spiteful, cynical, pitiable, loathsome, lustful, and tender."
 Stanley Kauffmann of The New York Times stated that she "does the best work of her career, sustained and urgent."
 The film also became one of the biggest commercial successes of the year.
 Taylor received her second Academy Award, and BAFTA, National Board of Review, and New York City Film Critics Circle awards for her performance.